peter/awesome-type-check/README.md

 * Form and model validation
 * Type checking options objects and other function arguments
 * Validating types of properties passed to React components
 * Ability to generate API documentation from types.
-Types are just data structures with validation functions
+Types are just JSON schema data structures with validate functions

 ## Installation